JcRichards1991/Our.Shield/README.md

 ---

 ### Why? ###
 There is no end of ways that your Umbraco site can be compromised, scrapped or mistreated.
 A few of the more famous can be reduced with the addition of a security layer checking each and every request; whether its access to Umbraco admin pages, media files or anonymous api end points.
-Our.Shield integrates into the Umbraco backend to allow easy configuration, even across load balanced environments.
+Our.Shield integrates into the Umbraco backend to allow easy configuration of specialized modules, even across load balanced environments.

-Because security is important!

 ---